vangougha/Working-Diary/Readme.md

 ## Day 7

-Today I'll start to studying LINQ and SQL to learn more about database.
-Also I decided to make an ToDo application for mobile and started to taking notes about the features I want to program.
-I'll study mathematic's too.
+I have updated UI of SpotifyASP repository and SpotifyApp is done for now. <br>
+I want to learn how does processors work and coding Assembly.
+But before that I really need to study on databases and algorithm's.
+I'm trying my best.